paulpham157/cyberdesk/apps/web/README.md

 Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

 To manage your blog content, visit the embedded Sanity Studio at [http://localhost:3000/studio](http://localhost:3000/studio).

-## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
-The site will auto-update as you edit these files.

 ## License